Turtle Facts for Kids (Shells, Habitats, and Life Cycles)

 Turtle babies are called hatchlings.
 Here’s an inside look at their journey from eggs to independent young turtles:

-Incubation: Turtle eggs go through an incubation period that can last from 60 to 90 days, depending on the species and environmental conditions.
+Turtle eggs undergo an incubation period of 60 to 90 days, depending on the species and environmental conditions.
 The nest's temperature can even determine the gender of the hatchlings in some species.

-First Journey: Once hatched, the tiny turtles make their way to the water or new home.
+Once hatched, the tiny turtles make their way to the water or new home.
 This journey is dangerous, as they are vulnerable to predators like birds, mammals, and even other reptiles.
 Unlike many animals, turtle hatchlings get no parental care.
-From the moment they hatch, they must fend for themselves, relying on their instincts to find food, shelter, and safety.ο»Ώ
+From the moment they hatch, they must fend for themselves, relying on their instincts to find food, shelter, and safety.

 What do Turtles Eat?